HanWenfang/syncless/trunk/README.txt

 socket network communication library for Stackless Python 2.6 (and also for regular Python with greenlet).
-For high speed, Syncless uses libev (and libevent) for event notification, and parts of Syncless' code is implemented in Pyrex/Cython and C. This alone makes Syncless faster than many of its non-blocking network libraries for Python.
+For high speed, Syncless uses libev (and libevent) for event notification, and parts of Syncless' code is implemented in Pyrex/Cython and C. This alone makes Syncless faster than many other non-blocking network libraries for Python.
 Syncless contains an asynchronous DNS resolver (using evdns) and a HTTP server capable of serving WSGI applications.
 Syncless aims to be a coroutine-based alternative of